 For revolvers, there are two primary means of carrying spare ammunition: Speedloaders, and leather, polymer or nylon pouches.

 This is a Safariland speedloader (Safariland makes several different models).
-When I was required by regulations to carry a .357 revolver, I carried three Comp I speedloaders.
+When I was required by regulations to carry a .357 revolver, I carried three Comp I speedloaders; there is no such thing as too much ammunition.
 Cartridges are snapped into the device and when it is inserted into the cylinder and pushed against the ejector star, the device releases the cartridges into the cylinder.
-With practice, very quick reloads are possible, with expert approaching, but not quite equaling, the fastest magazine change times.
+With practice, very quick reloads are possible, with experts approaching, but not quite equaling, the fastest magazine change times.
 Various pouches that fit on the belt are also available, but the cartridges must be loaded by hand.
 With practice, it’s not difficult to load two at a time with reasonable speed, but of course, this method is slower than reloading using a speedloader, which is—for most people—slower than reloading a semiauto with magazines.

 Once one masters the manual of arms, few handguns are easier to shoot with great speed and accuracy than the model 1911, and I’ve owned several 1911’s and a Hi-Power.
-Yet I adopted Glocks, buying one of the first Glock 19’s available where I was living when they were introduced to the United States and I haven’t looked back.
+Yet I adopted Glocks, buying one of the first Glock 19’s available where I was living when they were introduced to the United States—circa 1990–and I haven’t looked back.
 When the Glock 26 was introduced, I snatched up the first gun I could find.
-I’ve been carrying them since.
-Several years ago, I traded my Glock 26 for a 43, primarily because Mrs. Manor was fond of the 43, and it’s good to be able to share magazines.
+I carried that handgun until 2017, when I traded my 26 for a 43, primarily because Mrs. Manor was fond of the 43, and it’s good to be able to share magazines.
 The late Chuck Taylor, who used to exclusively carry a custom 1911, eventually carried Glocks for many years.

 Caliber choice may take precedence over make or model.
-As article 11 of this series noted, 1000 rounds of .45 ACP practice ammunition costs—circa April, 2020—about $319.99, while 1000 rounds of 9mm practice ammunition costs only about $213.99 and .40 S&W, about $299.99.
+As article 11 of this series noted, 1000 rounds of .45 ACP practice ammunition costs—circa March, 2022—about $570.00, while 1000 rounds of 9mm practice ammunition costs about $400.00 and .40 S&W, about $560.00, and none of those is readily available.
 If ammunition cost isn’t a disqualifier, one might consider a .45, but if cost is a matter of some concern, one will obviously be able to practice a great deal more with a 9mm.
 Ultimately, it is practice, and the ability to place shots precisely under stress that will largely determine effectiveness.
 In any case, Sig, Walther, Smith and Wesson, Glock and other manufacturers make a wide variety of fine handguns in each of the common calibers, though their prices vary widely.

-NOTE FOR THE NEW SHOOTER: As I’m sure will become apparent in the comments, some people despise Glocks for a variety of reasons, and some are–should we say–unusually passionate, even a bit concerning, in their preferences and opinions.
+NOTE FOR THE NEW SHOOTER: As I’m sure will become apparent in the comments, some people despise Glocks for a variety of reasons, and some are unusually passionate, even a bit concerning, in their preferences and opinions.
 Brand loyalty and personal preferences exist in every sort of product.
 The discerning reader will note that I do not disparage other brands, and own non-Glock firearms, but I carry a Glock daily because it is reliable, accurate and meets my particular needs.
+It’s also interesting to note that most recent additions to the compact and subcompact concealed carry market use materials and features pioneered and refined by Glock.

 You’ll almost certainly try a variety of holsters, magazine pouches, and a variety of other accessories.
 That’s OK too.
 We’re individuals, and have different lives and needs.
 But one thing needs to remain the same as you learn and grow in awareness and effectiveness: your handgun.